madcampos/madcampos.github.io/src/content/blog/2023/06/blog-structure.md

   - LearnToCode
   - FrontendDevelopment
 ---
-Building an html page is fun... until you find yourself lost in a sea of meaningless `<div>`s.
+Building an HTML page is fun... until you find yourself lost in a sea of meaningless `<div>`s.

-The problem with html tags and, by extension the problem with language in general, is that _naming_ and _categorizing_ things _is hard_!
+The problem with HTML tags and, by extension the problem with language in general, is that _naming_ and _categorizing_ things _is hard_!
 There is a whole field of taxonomy and people spend years getting a PhD thesis studying how to name and classify things.

 ## Anatomy of an Article Page